overviewer/Minecraft-Overviewer/docs/running.rst

     Forces The Overviewer to re-render every tile regardless of whether it thinks it needs updating or not.
-It does no tile mtime checks, and therefore ignores the last render time of the world and the last modification time of each chunk.
+It does no tile mtime checks, and therefore ignores the last render time of the world, the last modification times of each chunk, and the filesystem mtimes of each tile.
 It unconditionally renders every tile that exists.

     The caveat with this option is that it does *no* checks, period.
 Meaning it will not detect tiles that do exist, but shouldn't (this can happen if your